-This 3 ingredient flourless peanut butter cake is simple, gluten-free, and tasty.
-It make a great afternoon snack cake.
+This 3-ingredient flourless peanut butter cake is simple, gluten-free, and tasty.
+It makes a great afternoon snack cake.

 I tinkered with the recipe ever so slightly but it didn’t need much adjusting.
-The end result is a sweet and delightful peanut butter cake.
+This cake gets its structure and lift from whipped eggs and the end result is a sweet and delightful peanut butter cake.
 The texture is light and yet dense at the same time, like many other flourless cakes.

 The appearance of the cake is a little rustic.
 It will initially be puffy and then deflate, similar to a souffle.
 You can cover up the unevenness with powdered sugar or go a more elaborate route with frosting, but I wanted to keep things simple for this easy cake.